-We have performed runs with different values of S using either helical ($\sigma = 1$) or nonhelical ($\sigma = 0$) turbulence, sometimes without irrotational contributions ($\zeta = 0$).
+We have performed runs with different values of S using either helical ($\sigma=1$) or nonhelical ($\sigma=0$) turbulence, sometimes without irrotational contributions ($\zeta=0$).
 Figure 1 shows that the larger the value of S, the larger the final magnetic field strength.
 This is because the effective Lorentz force in Equation (5), $aJ \times B$, diminishes more rapidly with time when S is larger, allowing the magnetic field to continue growing further.
 In supercomoving coordinates, the initial growth rate of the magnetic field is not affected by the value of S. However, the growth rate is larger with than without kinetic helicity.
 On the other hand, at later times, when the magnetic field decays, the values are similar regardless of the presence of kinetic helicity.

-In physical time, the magnetic field shows a steep increase just toward the end of the collapse; see Figure 2.
-Interestingly, the runs with large values of S, which produce the strongest comoving magnetic fields, now yield the weakest physical fields when comparing the runs at the same fractional collapse time.
-This is because for the runs with large values of S, the free-fall time is short, so the fractional times are larger, which effectively interchanges the order of the curves.
-This is demonstrated in the inset of Figure 2, where we show the same data, but now with time in units of the initial turnover time.
+In physical time, the magnetic field shows a steep in-227 crease just toward the end of the collapse; see Figure 2.
+228 Interestingly, the runs with large values of S, which pro-229 duce the strongest comoving magnetic fields, now yield 230 the weakest physical fields when comparing the runs at 231 the same fractional collapse time.
+This is because for the 232 runs with large values of S, the free-fall time is short, so 233 the fractional times are larger, which effectively inter-234 changes the order of the curves.
+This is demonstrated

 Table 1.
 Summary of the runs discussed in this paper.
-Here we list the nondimensional parameter S; the physical values in code units are $s/c_sk_1 = 0.2$, 1, 5, 20, and 100.
+Here we list the nondimensional parameter S; the physical values in code units are $s/c_sk_1=0.2,\,1,\,5,\,20$, and 100.
 Column 7 gives Re_M (Re) for magnetic (nonmagnetic) runs.
 Dashes in columns 8-10 indicate the 8 nonmagnetic runs.
 For magnetic runs, dashes in columns 9 and 10 indicate decay.
 Run 39 corresponds to Run B of Brandenburg & Ntormousi (2022) and is discussed in Section 4.